webhookdb/pdxreporter-map/README.md

 Map for PDX Reporter using WebhookDB.

-Check it out at <https://webhookdb.github.io/pdxreporter-map>.
+Check out the map using [dynamic filters](https://webhookdb.github.io/pdxreporter-map) or a [single query](https://webhookdb.github.io/pdxreporter-map).

 This code was built for the tutorial at <https://docs.webhookdb.com/guides/render-map/>.